abircse/AwesomeNotePad-ROOM/README.md

 # Awesome NotePad App
-An Implementation of Room Database Google Recommended New Android Architecture with Kotlin for make a simple Note Pad app.
+An Implementation of Room Database with Google Recommended New Android Architecture with Kotlin for make a simple Note Pad app.

 # Uses Technology/Kits
 * MVVM